 Initially, Quake Champions will be PC only, in an effort to stay true to the franchise's roots on the platform.
 However, that doesn't mean there's no chance of a console version - one just hasn't been announced yet.

 "It's a PC game.
 No excuses.
 No limitations.
 We're going to focus on one platform," said Quake co-creator Tim Willits, but added: "we're not totally shutting the door on consoles."

-If that doesn't appeal, the good news is that you can also spend a fixed sum to unlock full, permanent access to every Champion at once - and we'd imagine there will also be options to purchase individual Champions permanently.
+If that doesn't appeal, the good news is that you can also spend a fixed sum to unlock full, permanent access to every Champion at once.
 We don't know what this will cost yet, but we'd expect the price of unlocking every character to be around the price of a normal full game - so around £35/$40.